Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Introduction

-where the mass matrix is given by $(\mathbf{M})_{i,j} = \inner[H]{\varphi_{i}}{\varphi_{j}}$.
 An issue for parallelization arises when the mass matrix $\mathbf{M}$ does not have a block structure.
 This block structure is even missing for the standard finite element method, as $\mathbf{M}$ then becomes tridiagonal in the one dimensional case.
 This lack of locality hinders efficient parallelization.
-While mass lumping can be a useful tool to diagonalize the mass matrix, this typically requires high regularity assumptions on the solution that we cannot expect in our setting.
+While mass lumping can be a useful tool to diagonalize the mass matrix, this typically requires high regularity assumptions on the solution that we cannot always expect in our setting.
 Therefore, we opt for a spatial discretization that yields a more suitable mass matrix.
-Examples include spectral Galerkin methods and discontinuous Galerkin (dG) methods.
-We will concentrate on dG as this does not require any knowledge on the eigenfunctions of $A$.
-Similar space discretizations have been explored in \cite{HochbruckKoehler.2020, HochbruckKoehler.2022} for different problems.
-Despite our emphasis on domain decomposition with dG methods, the convergence proof is general, and the assumptions outlined in Section~\ref{subsec:space_discretization} allow for the application of other spatial discretizations and the splitting in Section~\ref{subsec:time_discretization} does not have to be based on a domain decomposition.
-For the convergence analysis, we use elements from the approach of \cite{lord_powell_shardlow_2014}, who proved convergence for SPDEs using a backward Euler scheme.
-As splitting schemes need additional requirements for the error bound, it is to be expected that our error bounds do not correspond with the non-split result.
-Nevertheless, we can provide improved bounds under additional commutativity assumptions on $A_1$ and $A_2$, following a similar strategy to \cite{Ichinose2001}.
+Examples include discontinuous Galerkin (dG) and spectral Galerkin methods.
+In this study, we will concentrate on a symmetric interior penalty method as presented in \cite[Chapter 4.2]{DiPietro2012}.
+Other studies relating to dG methods applied to parabolic SPDEs include~\cite{Li2021,Pazner2019,Yang2023}.

+In conclusion, the goals of this work are: \begin{itemize} \item Derive an abstract framework for an operator splitting method that enables a full space-time error analysis for stochastic equations. \item Design a parallelizable method based on dG that can efficiently utilize distributed hardware. \item Prove state-of-the-art error bounds for the parallelizable method under easily verifiable assumptions in the new abstract framework. \end{itemize}